Check out more articles from the OAK series.

 Pipeline and camera setup

-We start by creating the pipeline and setting up left and right mono cameras.
+We start by creating the pipeline and setting up the left and right mono cameras.
 The predefined function getMonoCamera creates the X-LinkIn node internally and returns mono camera output.
 The outputs from the cameras are then tied to the X-LinkOut nodes.

 if __name__ == '__main__': pipeline = dai.Pipeline() # Set up left and right cameras monoLeft = getMonoCamera(pipeline, isLeft = True) monoRight = getMonoCamera(pipeline, isLeft = False) # Set output Xlink for left camera xoutLeft = pipeline.createXLinkOut() xoutLeft.setStreamName("left") # Set output Xlink for right camera xoutRight = pipeline.createXLinkOut() xoutRight.setStreamName("right") # Attach cameras to output Xlink monoLeft.out.link(xoutLeft.input) monoRight.out.link(xoutRight.input)